-More needs to be done to ensure consistent use of BS 5534 across the roofing industry, so a campaign to get the Standard included in the Approved Documents to the Building Regulations is good news for contractors, argues Andrew Jenner-Dyer, technical product manager at Marley.
+More needs to be done to ensure consistent use of BS 5534 across the roofing industry, so a campaign to get the standard included in the Approved Documents to the Building Regulations is good news for contractors, argues Phil Wallis, technical manager at Marley.

 Why has BS 5534 been updated?

 BS 5534:2014+A1:2015, the British Standard Code of practice for roof slating and tiling, sets out some important changes to the safe and secure fixing of roofs.
 It was introduced specifically to make pitched roofing more secure in the face of increasingly volatile weather and to bring the UK in line with Eurocodes.
 Fixing roofs according to the new standard minimises the risk of failure in high winds, and subsequent injury to people and damage to property.